Noti.Group RSS Feed

 Heritage sites, especially those with substantial archaeological value, should remain free from contemporary developments that threaten to destroy or alter their historical features.
 The construction of the cable car, while framed as an effort to improve access, represents a violation of the core principle of safeguarding such sites for future generations.
 This is not merely about improving accessibility; it is about protecting the very essence of the heritage that defines these places.

-Monemvasia’s inclusion as one of Europe’s 7 Most Endangered Heritage Sites for 2025 underscores the serious threats posed by the ongoing changes to the island.
+Monemvasia’s inclusion as one of Europe’s 7 Most Endangered Heritage Sites underscores the serious threats posed by the ongoing changes to the island.
 The cable car construction risks damaging the delicate historical fabric, irreparably altering its visual and physical character in favor of a modern tourism infrastructure that prioritizes short-term financial gains over the long-term preservation of the town.
 The goal appears to be to attract mass tourism, particularly from the cruise industry, without regard for the lasting damage that such a flood of visitors could bring.

 A comparable situation occurred with the 182-meter glass elevator on the cliffside of Kelingking Beach in Bali, Indonesia.
 The project, which sought to improve access to the beach under the same pretence, was eventually canceled after significant public outcry over its environmental and aesthetic impact.
 The “glass lift” was part of a broader effort to capitalize on tourism by creating a new visitor attraction, but it faced criticism for its intrusive design and its negative environmental consequences.
 While that project was halted, Monemvasia’s cable car proposal has not stirred such widespread international concern, largely because the plan is proceeding with minimal public awareness.
 Despite the potential consequences for the site, there has been little global outcry or formal campaigns from heritage advocates.